-How Kenyans are using tech to stop election fraud and violence
+Kenyans use tech to stop election fraud

 Election observers will also take photos and videos of every announcement and post these on social media to verify this process.

-Meanwhile, biometric voter registration will allow Kenya's Independent Electoral and Boundaries Commission to eliminate duplicate and 'ghost-voters'.
+Meanwhile, biometric voter registration will allow Kenya's Independent Electoral and Boundaries Commission to eliminate duplicate and "ghost" voters.

-Kenya's active youth population is also engaged in helping to build an accurate picture of what's happening across the country in real-time, supporting a more peaceful and fairer process.
+Kenya's active youth population is also engaged in helping to build an accurate picture of what's happening across the country in real time, supporting a more peaceful and fairer process.

-One example is Uchaguzi, which is built on Kenya's homegrown but globally-prominent mapping platform Ushahidi, which was used to monitor the 2016 US election by allowing voters to report irregularities.
+One example is Uchaguzi, which is built on Kenya's homegrown but globally prominent mapping platform Ushahidi, which was used to monitor the 2016 US election by allowing voters to report irregularities.

 Uchaguzi maps voting and tracks thousands of tweets, calls, emails and SMS messages from activists, civil society and election monitors.

-As Ushahidi explains, "technology is only 10 percent of a successful deployment, the other 90 percent is people".
+As Ushahidi explains, "Technology is only 10 percent of a successful deployment; the other 90 percent is people."

 Their situation room, hosted at iHub, Nairobi's leading tech innovation hub, enables a coordinated response involving dozens of organizations.